Jennifer Vanasco: Biography

-Jennifer Vanasco grew up in Garden City, New York and attended Wellesley College, where she graduated cum laude in 1994 with a B.A. in Philosophy.
+Vanasco grew up in Garden City, New York and attended Wellesley College, where she graduated cum laude in 1994 with a B.A. in philosophy.
 After graduating, Vanasco was associate editor at the gay paper Windy City Times in Chicago, worked as a writer for the University of Chicago, and eventually became a freelance writer and journalism teacher.
 She published work in the Chicago Tribune, the Advocate, the Chicago Reader, the Progressive Media Service, TimeOut Chicago and the now defunct Girlfriends magazine.
-Vanasco has written for The Village Voice, Fodor's Travel Guides, Sherman's Travel and over a dozen gay publications.
+Vanasco has written for The Village Voice, Fodor's Travel Guides, Sherman's Travel and more than a dozen gay publications.

-She was the editor in chief of 365gay.com and blogs for the Huffington Post.
+She was the editor in chief of 365gay.com and blogged for the Huffington Post.
 She is a member of the Independent Gay Forum.
 Her column has been running weekly since its debut in Windy City Times in 1996 (it now runs in the Chicago Free Press) and won three Peter Lisagor Awards for opinion writing from the Society of Professional Journalists' Chicago Headline Club.

-Vanasco lives in Washington Heights, Manhattan with her son.
 She writes about travel, the arts, and social and political issues relevant to gays, lesbians, bisexuals and transgender people, including gay marriage, gays in the military, and gay social life.

+Vanasco joined WNYC in 2013.
+She became an editor for NPR's culture desk in 2022.

-She is married to Late Night with Seth Meyers writer Jenny Hagel.
+Vanasco lives in Washington Heights, Manhattan with her wife, Late Night with Seth Meyers writer Jenny Hagel, and her son.